BlackDice/scent/readme.md

 	nStructure = Node [cBuilding, cFoundation]

 Similarly to components, `nStructure` variable represents node type, but it's not a function you can call.
+This is different to components as node items are created internally.
+Also note that if you are requesting node type with same set of components (order doesn't matter), the previously defined node type will be returned.
+It should be quite fast operation, so don't hesitate to use it if you don't want to store node types all over the places.

+#### Node and entities

-This is different to components as node instances are created internally.
-There are two methods on the returned object which can be used to notify  about entity creation or removal.
+There are two methods on the node type object which can be used to notify about entity creation, update or removal.
+Note that when you register node type to the engine, you don't need to worry about these (more on that later).

 	nStructure.addEntity entity
-	nStructure.removeEntity entity
+	nStructure.updateEntity entity # should be called when components for entity changes nStructure.removeEntity entity

 There is no output from these methods.
-In case that entity fulfills the requirements, node instance will be created and added to the internal list.
-For performance reasons it is linked list structure and you have direct access only to first and last node instance.
+In case that entity fulfills the requirements, node item will be created and added to the internal list.

+### Accessing nodes

+For performance reasons the internal node list is made using linked list structure.
+You have direct access to the first and last node items only.
+Be aware that if the list is empty, these properties will be `null`.
+In case of single item in the list, these two are equal.

 	nStructure.head # first node in the list nStructure.tail # last node in the list

-Each node instance has got `next` and `prev` properties pointing to its neighbors in the list.
+Each node item has got `@@next` and `@@prev` properties pointing to its neighbors in the list.
 This can be used to iterate over the list.
-To keep this DRY and simple there is convenience method `each` that simplify looping for you.

-	nStructure.each (node) ->
+Note that these properties are ``null` in case they would be pointing to itself.
+Eg. one node has no *next*, first node in two item list has no *prev*, etc...
+This allows for very easy looping mechanism.

+	while (node = nStructure.head)
 		# Do something with the node
+		node = node[ @@next ]

+To keep this DRY and simple, there is also convenience method called `each` that simplifies looping for you.
+It's especially handy to separate looping logic into named function easily.
+That can be useful when running loops repeatedly (you will do that most of the time).

+	loopNodes = (node) ->
+		# Do something with the node
+		# You can access @@next and @@prev here too if needed

 		# If you want to stop the loop for some reason...
 		return false

+	nStructure.each loopNodes

+#### Data in the node

-Having node instance gives you direct access to requested components and also to the entire entity in case you want to work with that somehow.
+Having node item gives you direct access to requested components and also to the entire entity in case you want to work with that somehow.
 Names of components are used here to define property name for easy access.

-	node = nStructure.list.head
+	loopNodes = (node) ->
 		node.building.floors += 1 # directly increase floors of cBuilding component
 		if node.foundation.material = 'steel'
-		node.entity.dispose() # remove the entity from the game
+			do node[ @@entity ][ @@dispose ] # remove the entity from the game

-Of course you can still access components out of the defined set directly through entity property, but it's not recommended and you should only access components you are expecting to be in there.
+Of course you can still access components out of the defined set directly through `@@entity` property and its `get` method, but it's not recommended and you should only access components you are expecting to be in there.
+However you can use `@@entity` to add or remove component from it when appropriate.